BM3000 - Advanced Projects in Biomedicine

 control, data collection and analysis.
 Students will present experimental results

 in an oral format and propose future experiments in the context of a grant proposal.

 Student will compile and showcase their discipline knowledge and skills in the format

-of a job application. ** Please note this subject includes a 2 day intensive in O
+of a job application. ** Please note that this subject includes a 2 day intensive

 - Contribute effectively within a team to design a research project including methodology,